robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8595;

-> All .blue[control flows] are abstracted into .red[_processes_]
+> All .blue[control flows] that perform data transformations
-that perform data transformations
+are abstracted into .red[_processes_]

 ???

-One reason for the popularity of DFDs for security design analysis is that they provide a  simple view of the system.
-They are visual representation of data flows through a software program.
+In this view, all control flows that perform data transformations are abstracted to processes executing on a machine.

 ---